This is a portability release that adds support for MacOS 10.

 MAILERCONF up as a make variable, so if you're making

---with-mailwrappers, you can have it write the new mailer.conf
+, you can have it write the new mailer.conf

-into a different file with make MAILERCONF=path install.
+into a different file with make MAILERCONF=path install

-The reason I've rolled postoffice up to 1.3 with such a trivial change from 1.3.pre3 is that I'm not using the milter code on some live machines, and it does not appear to be failing (yet) in production.
+milter code on some live machines, and it does not appear to be failing

-would end up expanding * -> * and triggering, correctly,
+would end up expanding * -> *

 the alias loop detection code.)
 This, on top of a few tweaks